-The first deals date back to the early 18th century.
+The first M&A deals date back to the early 18th century.
 It wasn’t until the late 19th century that they boomed in the United States.
-During 1895-1905, dozens of mergers happened in the American manufacturing industry, which was dubbed the Great Merger Movement.
-The most prominent case is the emergency of the Standard Oil Company that became a monopolist in the global oil industry.
+From 1895 to 1905, dozens of mergers happened in the American manufacturing industry, which period was dubbed the Great Merger Movement.
+The most prominent M&A case was the merger of different companies to form Standard Oil Company, which became a monopolist in the global oil industry.

-Historically, the key factor that made U.S. companies consider mergers was the desire to get a competitive edge.
-Small firms within an industry merged into bigger ones and were able to grab a bigger market share.
+Historically, the key factor that made U.S. companies consider mergers was their desire to get a competitive edge.
+Small firms within an industry merged with bigger ones and thus were able to grab a bigger market share.
 As time went by, American companies wanted to grow operationally and started to acquire businesses from other industries.

 M&A data rooms for modern deals

-Over the past 35 years, the dynamic of deals has gone up, with more than 300.000 merger and acquisition transactions having taken place.
-Thousands of M&As have been occurring annually.
-According to stats, more than 13.000 deals with a total value of $1.9 billion were closed in 2019.
+Over the past 35 years, the dynamics of deals have gone up, with more than 300,000 M&A transactions taking place.
+Thousands of M&As occur annually.
+According to statistics, more than 13,000 deals with a total value of $1.9 billion were closed in 2019.
 Since November 2019, almost 4,000 of transactions have already been initiated.

-Remarkably, U.S. mergers and acquisitions are not restricted to the US; there are cases of inbound/outbound deals, too:
+Remarkably, U.S. mergers and acquisitions are not restricted within the US.
+There are M&A cases that are inbound/outbound deals too, such as:

-- From the U.S. to abroad, 2962 M&As were closed last year; the United Kingdom, Germany, Australia are target countries for outbound mergers and acquisitions.
+- From the U.S. to abroad, 2,962 M&As were closed in 2019.
+The United Kingdom, Germany, Australia are target countries for outbound mergers and acquisitions.

 Top 5 M&As in the United States (2020-2021)

-All these M&As are significant for their industries and state:
+All these M&As are significant in terms of transaction value and in their industries:

 TOP-5 M&As industries in the U.S.

-M&A procedures are usually common for five major industries.
+M&A transactions are usually common in five major industries.

 In the IT area, the integration process is critical.
 CIOs and integration teams need a trusted channel of communication to discuss and review an integration plan.
 Also, the transmission of intellectual property is a regular procedure.
-Increasing IP management efficacy is possible thanks to the power of modern online deal rooms.
+Increasing IP management efficacy is possible thanks to modern online deal rooms.

 In a supply chain and procurement M&A process, short-term operations and rapidness are the cornerstones of success.
 Just like in other industries, the transaction requires the disclosure of confidential materials.
 Hence, by using deal rooms, parties may speed up the process and track access to corporate records.

 The deals in marketing and sales are based on strong communication and constant tracking of integration results.
 To ensure secure and convenient proprietary information transfer, specialists of different levels participate in the process.
-They can streamline and present all the collected data in data room m&a.
+They can streamline and present all the collected information in data room M&A.